 7) There’s no way up:

-People like to achieve through a journey – they don’t want to go straight to the top, or stay in the position they’re in.
+People like to achieve through a journey – they don’t want to go straight to the top or stay in the position they’re in.
 45% of workers have stated that they’re dissatisfied with advancement opportunities, and 22% who can’t see opportunities will look at other companies.

 8) Too much work:

-With 39% of employees dissatisfied with their work/life balance, and 80% wanting to work fewer hours, it’s not surprising to see that work commitments outside of hours is an important reason for some people to leave – as it can cause burn out.
+With 39% of employees dissatisfied with their work/life balance, and 80% wanting to work fewer hours, it’s not surprising to see that work commitments outside of hours are an important reason for some people to leave – as it can cause burn out.